brdgcn/Leet2Success/README.md

 Keep in mind as we read through our's and other people's solutions online that: *following is not understanding*. we have to really think deep and hard, ask ourselves not just how but more importantly *why* we approach/solve the problem a particular way.
 As time goes by we will gain deeper understanding of data structures and algorithms.

 I will start posting thought process, pseudocode and eventually code solutions per in the issues section, starting with  first.
-All issues should be posted using leetcodeProblemName (the function name in leetcode) and add appropriate labels (click on gear icon to the right of issue).
+I'd like to format the title using ##. problem title | leetcodeFunctionName, and add appropriate labels (click on gear icon to the right of issue).
 To keep the issues clean **please only open one issue per problem** so that we can use the following index to find them quickly, and we can all comment/append solutions after.
 If you are not sure whether you should start a new issue and or have any other questions/comments/complaints please ask me.

 *This is the way*